devcyerox/kythia/README.md

 *   **✨ Feature-Rich:** With a massive collection of addons, Kythia offers a huge range of features, from advanced moderation to fun games and a full-fledged economy system.
 *   **🔧 Fully Customizable:** Almost every aspect of Kythia can be configured to your liking.
 From custom welcome messages to fine-tuned automod settings, you're in control.
 *   **🚀 Actively Developed:** Kythia is constantly being improved with new features, bug fixes, and performance enhancements.

 ---

+## ⚖️ Terms of Service & Telemetry

+By using Kythia, you agree to our Terms of Service.
+Please be aware that this bot collects certain telemetry data to ensure stability, performance, and license compliance.

+### 📊 Information We Collect
+- **Server Information:** Server ID, name, and member count.
+- **Usage Statistics:** Command usage frequency and performance metrics.
+- **System Information:** Basic system specs (Node.js version, OS) for troubleshooting.
+- **License Data:** HWID and IP address for license verification purposes.

+### 🔒 Why We Collect This
+This information is used solely to improve the bot's functionality, monitor for errors, and verify that the bot is running with a valid license.
+We do not sell your data to third parties.

+---